oormicreations/Seashells/README.md

 **Features**

 * Creates seashell models in one click.
-* Creates three kinds of procedural materials.
+* Creates three kinds of procedural materials for seashells.
+* Creates and animates paper fans.

 **Intro**

 This very simple add-on generates seashell models with a procedural material.
+It also creates folded paper fans.
 It was a fun project basically to learn new things.
 But can be useful for all blender artists.

 **Intro Video**